audgster/tdd-demo/readme.md

 3. In the root directory of the project (the one containing the `.sln` file), run `dotnet restore`

 To run the tests, run `dotnet test` in the root directory.

+I recommend modifying this project with VSCode or Visual Studio